samjianghaohu/IntroToGD/README.md

 "Left Arrow" and "Right Arrow" to move
 "Space" to jump
 "X" to shoot
-After acquiring crystals, use "A" and "D" to switch between abilities.
+After acquiring crystals, use "A" "S" "D" to switch between abilities.
+Use "Z" to go back to the original form.

 (Hint: Enemies can only be eliminated by crystal abilities of the same color.)